SolidGuides.com may get a commission when you buy through links on our website. Read More.

 You may still want packing cubes, but it’s not a must since it has a solid body and compression straps that ensure everything stays at its place.
 It has also included the large mesh pocket for separate items.
 There’s the front compartment which will be useful if you don’t stuff lots of things in the main compartment.

-For your laptop and electronics, you get two sleeves in the front compartment.
+The front compartment gives you two sleeves for your laptop and electronics.
 One is ideal for 15-inch ultrabooks and slim notebooks.
-The other will fit short stuff like tablets and power banks.
+The other will fit small electronics like tablets and power banks.
 Since the sleeves are in the front compartment, you’ll want to exercise caution not to bump it since your laptop may take most of the shock.

 Osprey has constructed this backpack with 210D Nylon ripstop material.
 Nylon is not just strong, but it has water-resistant capabilities.
 This backpack can withstand a downpour and not have everything soaked to the core.
 It is however not waterproof so don’t plan on taking it on a kayak and hope to have your stuff dry.

-When it comes to how comfortable it feels with the FarPoint 40, you’ll find that you can load it up to full capacity and depend on the shoulder straps and hip belt for comfortable carriage.
+When it comes to comfort, the FarPoint 40 has got you covered.
+You can fill it to the brim and depend on the shoulder straps and hip belt to keep you comfortable.
 It has compression straps for the front to bring in the material and cover the YKK zippers in the process.

-This means the zippers are not visible; hence someone will have a hard time trying to figure out where the bag opens from.
+This means the zippers are not visible, which keeps the would-be thieves guessing.
 What’s more, the harness, shoulder straps, and hip belt are all stowable.
-It gives the bag a sleek look when you want to carry it using the side handles or when storing it in overhead carriages- no more straps that are all over the place.
+It gives the bag a sleek look when you want to carry it using the side handles or when storing it in overhead carriages.
+You won’t have to deal with straps flopping all over the place anymore.

 The mesh on the side is designed to act as a water bottle holder.
 But once you have the pack full, there’s hardly any space to squeeze in a small water bottle.
 A solid pocket would be a better option as its size won’t be influenced by the rest of the pack.